-The International Council for Game and Wildlife Conservation (CIC) is a politically independent advisory body which aims to preserve wild game and hunting.
+The International Council for Game and Wildlife Conservation (CIC) is a politically independent, international advisory body which aims to preserve wild game and hunting.
 To achieve this goal, the CIC is promoting the sustainable use of wildlife resources.

 To promote and support the conservation of wildlife and related landscapes, local communities, and traditions through sustainable use including hunting.